josecastillolema/aodh2sensu/README.md

 Imports [OpenStack Aodh](https://docs.openstack.org/aodh/latest/) alarms into [Sensu Core](https://docs.sensu.io/sensu-core/latest/) Server.

+## Install

+`pip3 install -r /tmp/requirements.txt`

 ## Use

+Run the `aodh2sensu` proxy.
+It must be run in a server reachable from OpenStack controllers and with access to the Sensu Server.
+ `$ python3 aodh2sensu`

 Create an Aodh alarm from OpenStack side:
 ```
 $ openstack alarm create \